Deep in the Andes- Sacred Valley to Cusco. Peru

 - 3 Night camp on Inca Trail during hike

-- All transfers and transportation is by private, air-conditioned coach (Any individuals travelling outside the group arrangement must organize own transportation)
+- All transfers and transportation is by private, air-conditioned coach (Any individuals traveling outside the group arrangement must organize own transportation)

 - Arrival Meet & Greet guide assistance, Departure guide assistance